WVUHPC/Introduction-HPC/_episodes/14-compile.md

 {: .language-bash}

 The libraries for fftw are now available both for compilation and execution.
-We added a Python module that will help us produce the plots for the input and and output arrays.
+We added a Python module that will help us produce the plots for the input and output arrays.

 ~~~
 g++ 2Dfftw.c -o 2Dfftw -lfftw3